standardebooks/tools/README.md

 -	### `se compare-versions`

 	Use Firefox to render and compare XHTML files in an ebook repository.
 Run on a dirty repository to visually compare the repository’s dirty state with its clean state.
+If a file renders differently, place screenshots of the new, original, and diff (if available) renderings in the current working directory.
+A file called diff.html is created to allow for side-by-side comparisons of original and new files.

 -	### `se create-draft`